ATM-Tech/aidenmadaffri.com/content/posts/my-colemak-journey-and-why-qwerty-is-not-the-only-option.md

 ## Should I Use Colemak?

 This is a question only you can answer.
-However I think their are some criteria.
+However, I think there are some criteria.
 If you plan to be typing regularly per day, you are at higher risk for RSI and CTS and might be thankful you switched before these conditions had time to take effect.
-And while I can&rsquo;t make a conclusion yet, I believe that in the long run Colemak allows for a faster overall typing speed, which might be very useful to certain professions and tasks.
+And while I can&rsquo;t conclude yet, I believe that in the long run, Colemak allows for a faster overall typing speed, which might be very useful to certain professions and tasks.

 <a id="org5a02ba1"></a>